TL;DR

 Keep in mind:

 When collecting sensitive information (like passwords or card numbers), use encryption and masking systems to protect the data.
+For credit card numbers, ensure flexible formatting, proper validation (such as the Luhn algorithm), and input masking for a secure and user-friendly experience.
 Clear labels and instructions should guide users on what type of information is expected in this text field.

 Text input fields UI examples